jpmaida/richfaces4-tab-panel-bug-reproducer/README.md

 **Execute**

-1. Start a JBoss EAP 7.x instance.
+1. Start a JBoss EAP 7.x instance;
-2. Locate the project root directory.
+2. Locate the project root directory;
-3. Execute on a terminal: `mvn wildfly:deploy`.
+3. Execute on a terminal: `mvn wildfly:deploy`;
+4. Access on a browser: `http://localhost:8080/richfaces4-tabpanel-bug/`;

 ## Where it was tested ?

 * JBoss EAP 7.2.8
-* JBoss EAP 7.0.0
+* JBoss EAP 7.1.0